 Social theory is important in Sociology.
 It teaches us that there are no right or wrong answers when it comes to studying the way that people live together.
 What is important for a sociologist is the ability to evaluate evidence and choose between possible explanations.

-Level 1-2 Cambridge National Certificate in Health and Social Care
+Level 2 Health and Social Care (exam board: NCFE CACHE)

 “Doing health and social care really made me stop and think about why people need support and the positive impact that the support can have on themselves and their relationships with others.
 Researching about different agencies including charities such as Childline and Age UK was interesting because it made me understand the different circumstances people go through in their lives and that sometimes they need to talk it through with people who can help them.”
 Juliette